-Release of Test Results
+Release of test results

-ETS Preferred Associates are required to publish score reporting timelines so that test takers can determine when they may expect to receive their score report.
+EPNs are required to publish score reporting timelines so that test takers can determine, prior to registering for a public TOEIC test, when they may expect to receive their score report.
 Score reports may be delayed if any type of security review is required.

-Test takers must be notified if their scores will be delayed or withheld.
-Depending on local policies, test takers may expect to receive their official institutional score report anywhere from 7 to 21 days after the test administration.
+Test takers must be notified if their scores will be delayed or withheld - the organisation in charge of the session is contractually aware of the scoring timelines and should inform its test takers about them.
+Depending on local policies, test takers may expect to receive their score report anywhere from 7 to 21 days after the test administration.